naiyerasif/site/src/content/post/2024/2024-02-12-21-42-25-exposing-arbitrary-info-using-spring-boots-actuator.md

 }
 ```

-By default, the actuator exposes only the `health` endpoint over HTTP and <abbr title="Java Management Extensions">JMX</abbr>.
+By default, the actuator exposes only the `health` endpoint over HTTP and JMX (Java Management Extensions).
 The `management.endpoint.info.enabled=true` flag enables the `info` endpoint and the `management.endpoints.web.exposure.include=health,info` property exposes both the `health` and `info` endpoints over HTTP.

 To customize the `info` endpoint, you need to enable the `env` contributor with the `management.info.env.enabled=true` flag.
 Once enabled, you can set `info.*` properties and the actuator would expose them through the `info` endpoint.